jennygvitillo/qm_gaussian_output_dft_energies/README.md

 *English*
 **Bash** **Linux only** script to parse Gaussian 16 output files for DFT calculations, including TD.
 Extracts energies (SCF, TD-DFT, thermochemistry) and HOMO-LUMO orbitals.
 Processes all .log/.out files in directory, outputs CSV.
 - Extracts SCF energy, TD-DFT energy (if present)
+- **Frequency calculation check** - detects if frequencies were computed and checks for imaginary values
 - Extracts zero-point energy, enthalpy, and free Gibbs energy **Requires frequency calculation**
 - Extracts HOMO and LUMO orbital energies for alpha and beta spins
 - Automatic processing of all .log and .out files in current directory